 At Dover soaring cliffs of dazzling white chalk mark the end of the North Downs, inland the massive towers of Canterbury Cathedral soar high above the town,while at the water’s edge England’s Napoleonic defenses crumble.

-Kent may boast 12 blue flag beaches, exciting animal parks, enchanting castles and a maritime history that has shaped its illustrious past, but among the small towns and villages is a less obvious feature - charming rural pubs offering great refreshment and accommodation.
-Pubs like the White Hart in Newenden are the ideal antidote after a busy day out.
+Kent may boast 12 blue flag beaches, exciting animal parks, enchanting castles and a maritime history that has shaped its illustrious past, but among the small towns and villages is a less obvious feature - charming rural Kent pubs offering great refreshment and accommodation.
+Pubs like the White Hart in Newenden, the ideal antidote after a busy day out.

-For more information on Kent visit the official tourism website for Kent.
+For more information on Kent visit the official tourism website.